 When you’re battling mental health challenges, avoid stimulants like sugar and alcohol that mess with neurotransmitter function.
 This will give your body the chance to re-balance the nervous system communication and synthesis of neurotransmitters.

 6. Take Prebiotics and Probiotics

 Protecting gut health is vital when it comes to mental health.
-Probiotic foods and supplements can help to maintain a healthy gut, reverse the damage of leaky gut, and can even have protective effects on the brain.
+Probiotic foods and supplements can help to maintain a healthy gut, reverse the damage of leaky gut, and can even help protect the brain.
 (25, 26, 27, 28)

 When supplementing, opt for a broad-spectrum probiotic free from fillers.

-It’s also essential to eat prebiotic foods, which help to nourish the existing good gut bacteria.
+It’s also essential to eat prebiotic foods, which nourish the existing good gut bacteria.
 These include foods like artichokes, bananas, asparagus, and apples.

 Fermented foods also help to supply good bacteria to the gut, reducing inflammation and disease-causing bacteria in the intestines.
 (29)

 If you’re struggling to lose weight, there’s a good chance